The Essence of Lombardian Cuisine

 • The frogs are fried in butter along with onions, milk, salt, and pepper.

 • They are removed once cooked, and a bit of flour is added to the pan to create a thicker sauce.
-Once condensed, the frogs are added back into the pan and simmered with the sauce.
+Once condensed, the frogs are added to the pan and simmered with the sauce.

-• Just before serving, beaten egg yolks are poured over the frogs, and the rane alla camuna is served with a side of polenta.
+• Before serving, beaten egg yolks are poured over the frogs, and the rane alla camuna is served with a side of polenta.

 Polenta e Missultin